chrisdean258/movies/README.md

 ## Upcoming

-Discussion Planned 2022-10-26
+Discussion Planned 2022-11-09

-- #12.
-The Lord of the Rings: The Fellowship of the Ring (2001)
+- #4.
+The Lord of the Rings: The Return of the King (2003)
-- #10.
-The Lord of the Rings: The Two Towers (2002)
+- Moonrise Kingdom (2012)
+  - Suggested by Danielle

 ## Covered (Top 100)